Procurement Explained

 When negotiating with strategic suppliers, take a strategic approach.
 Select and brief your team well beforehand.
 This includes setting objectives for the negotiation, defining roles in the process, researching, deciding tactics, and planning the meetings or calls.
 Decide on the team leader and someone to focus on taking notes during your meetings or calls.

-Always have a fall-back position in case negotiations fail and you’re unable to get the result you’re looking for (also known as your BATNA, the best alternative to a negotiated agreement).
+Always have a fallback position in case negotiations fail and you're unable to reach the outcome you're seeking, also known as your BATNA (the best alternative to a negotiated agreement).

 Take a data-driven approach to preparation by looking at: